‘Playboy’ Model Rachel Cook Leaves Little To The Imagination In Skimpy Overall-Style Swimsuit

 Besides Instagram, Cook frequently updates her YouTube channel with videos of herself talking to her fans, answering their questions and showing off her exciting travel style.
 Aside from being one of the world’s hottest up-and-coming models, Cook shows off her funny personality and her laid-back persona with an ever-growing fan base.

-Cook’s fans will be sure to keep a watchful eye on her social media accounts for the latest update from the smoking hot brunette as they anxiously wait to see what exciting destination she chooses to bring her unique style to next.
+Cook’s fans will be sure to keep a watchful eye on her social media accounts for the latest update as they anxiously wait to see what exciting destination the smoking hot brunette chooses to bring her unique style to next.